 The bottom line is that Shopify and Etsy are great places to start selling online.
 Deciding which is suitable for your online store depends on your budget, needs, and goals.

 No matter which side of the Shopify vs. Etsy debate you land on, Gelato covers all your print on demand needs.
-We offer Spotify and Etsy integrations that make connecting your Gelato account to your ecommerce business easy.
+We offer Shopify and Etsy integrations that make connecting your Gelato account to your ecommerce business easy.

 Simply select which of our products you'd like your custom designs printed on.
 Then upload photos to your online business site and wait for the orders to roll in.